 And what those horses do runs the gamut.

 Jumpers spit dirt from their hooves as they cut corners and make impossible leaps over enormous fences.
 Race horses battle to grab the lead, necks extended, nostrils wide, digging for an extra inch.
 Event horses brave ditches, water, and jump obstacles that could double as small houses.
-Bucking broncos, trail horses, and reining horses all aim to do their jobs, whether it’s launching a cowboy into space, ambling through oaks draped with Spanish moss, or sliding to breath-taking stops.
+Bucking broncos, trail horses, and reining horses all aim to do their jobs, whether it’s launching a cowboy into the air, ambling through oaks draped with Spanish moss, or sliding to breathtaking stops.
 And the list doesn’t stop there.

 Here are some of the ways you can enjoy horses in the Sunshine State, whether you want to admire them, bet on them, or saddle up and take a ride yourself.

 Polo is something like hockey on horseback, a fast, dangerous, and exciting game.
 It’s a social occasion as well as a sport.
 You can dress up or down, but bring a hat and sunglasses, as well as a picnic or fixings for a tailgate party.
 Make sure to join the traditional “divot stomping” at half time, where spectators take to the field to repair torn up turf.